-FACILITATING THE SEZ-CITY LINK (in partnership with UN Habitat)
+FACILITATING THE SPECIAL ECONOMIC ZONE-CITY LINK (in partnership with UN Habitat)

 The COVID-19 pandemic has brought to light some of the challenges associated with increased urbanization, including densely populated and poorly planned areas.
 Urban centers have not only been epicenters for the transmission of the COVID-19 virus, but also proved to be particularly challenging settings within which to respond effectively to the pandemic.
 Existing inter-urban inequalities are likely to be exacerbated, with the most vulnerable sectors of society, including urban informal sectors, being the hardest hit by the negative economic consequences of the crisis.